IndigoUnited/js-dejavu/README.md

 There are some libraries out there able to shim classical inheritance, however none offers all the functionality that many programmers require.

-Plus, performance and testing round-trips are really important for developers, which is why `dejavu` is built on top of [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD).
 Also, even though being one of the most feature rich OOP libraries out there, it has one of the best performances, rivaling with vanilla JS in production.

 ## Features ##

-* Classical inheritance
+* Concrete classes
 * Abstract classes
 * Interfaces
 * Mixins (so you can get some sort of multiple inheritance)
-* Private and protected members (access is only managed when Object.defineProperty is available)
+* Private and protected members
 * Static members
 * Constants
 * Ability to declare true singletons via protected/private constructors
-* Context binding for functions (useful for functions that will be used as callbacks/handlers)
+* Context binding for functions
 * Method signature checks
+* Possible to extend or borrow from vanilla classes
 * Custom instanceOf with support for Interfaces
 * Classes and instances are locked by default
     * Functions cannot be added, replaced or deleted